 Interests outside the 5-year time frame must also be declared if they could reasonably be perceived as competing according to the definition above.

 We ask authors not to nominate reviewers which have financial or non-financial competing interest.
-If authors knowingly nominate reviewers which have a conflict, this can be construed as attempted scientific misconduct (see above).
+If authors knowingly nominate reviewers which have a conflict, this can be construed as attempted scientific misconduct (see above and As author, who can/should I nominate as peer-reviewer?).

 We ask reviewers to declare any such competing interests, and - if they are too strong - decline the review request.*